Apurba-01/Traffic-Light-Violation-Detection/README.md

-# 🚦 Vehicle Detection & Red Light Violation System
+# 🚦 Vehicle Detection & Traffic Light Violation System

 This project detects vehicles in a video stream and automatically flags **red light violations** using a YOLO-based object detection model.
 It processes traffic footage, identifies vehicles crossing the stop line during a red light, and saves cropped images of violating vehicles.
 It also provides a visual flash alert in the annotated video output.
 NOTE: This project is a prototype and only includes a sample video footage, however, real-time video can be sourced and used as the input to the existing project.